ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-i-learned-in-my-10-plus-year-career.md

 Basically, it consists of 4 parts:
 1. Perceiving emotions: The ability to realize the emotions of people.
-This includes facial expressions, gestures, posture and voice.
+This includes facial expressions, gestures, posture, and voice.
-2. Using emotions: The ability or knowledge to use your and other people's emotions to ease cognitive activities, e.g. problem or conflict solving.
+2. Using emotions: The ability or knowledge to use your own and other people's emotions to ease cognitive activities, e.g. problem or conflict solving.
 3. Understanding: The ability to analyze emotions and how these can change over time.
-4. Managing: The ability to influence the emotions of yourself or other people.
+4. Managing: The ability to influence your own emotions or those of other people.